 Recording step mode means you record every single note after the previous one.

-Since FORTE Basic only offers the step mode, you only need to click on the “MIDI” record button to record in step mode.
+Since FORTE Basic only offers the step mode, you just need to click on the “MIDI” record button to record in step mode.

 If you’re using FORTE Home or FORTE Premium, you’ll need to click “step mode” first and then click the “MIDI” record button.